 With your family, don't hesitate to go to the Novotel's beach (quite public in spite of its name) because it is supervised during the summer period.
 It is also very lively.
 To make sure you have postcard water, opt for an outing to the Salvation Islands and drop anchor for a while to take a dip!
 Major asset of the territory: the water temperature.
 Whatever the season in French Guiana, you can enjoy a water temperature around 28°C.

-The discovery of the jungle is perfectly compatible with the rainy season.
-Contrary to the metropolis in general, rain does not mean cold in French Guiana!
+The discovery of the jungle is perfectly compatible with the rainy season during summer vacations in French Guiana.
+Contrary to the metropolis in general, rain does not mean cold !
 The abundant vegetation of the equatorial forest also contributes to protect you from the rain during a trek for example.
 This is an opportunity to discover the indigenous populations and their crafts and gastronomy.
 Also make a detour to Asia with a visit to the Hmong village of Cacao, a surprising Asian island in the heart of the Amazon founded by a Hmong diaspora at the end of the 1970s and which has been growing ever since.

 The rainiest seasons of Guyana are also the right time to scour the department's museums: